BrianButterly/programming-univbasics-3-conclusion/README.md

 abstractions to do work in a way that's friendly to your own and your co-workers' human brains.
 Writing better, more communicative lessons for other humans will be a study for the rest of your career.
-But...learning to write the proper syntax for Ruby, well &mdash; you've got that one down, now!
+But...learning to write the proper syntax for Ruby, well&mdash;you've got that one down, now!

 In the "Programming as Conversation" series we've been building up: